catalyzeio/paas-cli-reference/combined_docs.md

 ```
 Usage: catalyze default ENV_ALIAS

-Set the default associated environment
+[DEPRECATED] Set the default associated environment

 Arguments:
   ENV_ALIAS=""   The alias of an already associated environment to set as the default
 ```

+The `default` command has been deprecated!
+It will be removed in a future version.
+Please specify `-E` on all commands instead of using the default.

 `default` sets the default environment for all commands that don't specify an environment with the `-E` flag.
 See [scope](#global-scope) for more information on scope and default environments.
 When setting a default environment, you must give the alias of the environment if one was set when it was associated and not the real environment name.
 Here is a sample command